Chief Assistant Prosecuting Attorney Victoria Burton-Harris

 When Victoria started her law firm, she had the vision of being a "people's lawyer," and using her law degree to be a vehicle for change.
 Victoria's passion for justice and equality has led to her involvement with several grassroots organizations as a legal adviser, including We The People-Detroit, Metro Detroit Association for Cab Drivers, BYP-100 and New Era Detroit.
 Victoria has served on the Legal Services Advisory Committee for HAVEN of Oakland County, developing trauma-informed training criteria and procedures for attorneys handling domestic violence cases.
-She has also served on the New Lawyers Advisory Board for the Institute of Continuing Legal Education, where she has also presented at conferences and seminars.
-She currently sits on the Coalition for Police Transparency & Accountability, National Conference of Black Lawyers, the Board of Directors for the National Lawyers Guild Michigan chapter and the Board of Directors for Covenant House Michigan, a youth homeless shelter where she developed a mentoring program for residents.
+She has served on the New Lawyers Advisory Board for the Institute of Continuing Legal Education, where she has also presented at conferences and seminars.
+Victoria has also served on the Board of Directors for the National Lawyers Guild Detroit/Michigan chapter.
+She currently serves as the president of the Washtenaw Justice Project, as well as We The People Opportunity Farm, an Ypsilanti-based organization committed to breaking the cycle of incarceration.
+Additionally, Victoria serves on the Board of Directors for Covenant House Michigan, a youth homeless shelter where she developed a mentoring program for residents.

 Victoria understands the nexus between youth development and criminal justice reform.
 She has written op-ed articles on criminal justice reform and the intersectionality of criminal justice and poverty.
 Victoria believes that the core of reform is investment in community.
 She believes that investment in community is divestment from the criminal justice system.
 Victoria has spent her career working for children and families, defending them against the brutal system of mass incarceration.
 Throughout her professional career she has used the law to help members of the most vulnerable communities, and her experiences advocating on behalf of her clients has helped her identify some of the worst inequities of our criminal justice system.
 It is a system that criminalizes poverty, mental health issues, and substance use disorders.